 allocations.

-16 Assessment All the instructional All the instructional
+1f Assessment Assessment All the instructional All the instructional

+Designing Student procedures are not procedures are outcomes may be outcomes may be

+Assessments congruent with partially congruent assessed by the assessed by the

+instructional with instructional proposed proposed

-1f Designing Student Assessments Congruence with instructional outcomes Criteria and standards Design of formative assessments Use for planning Assessment procedures are not congruent with instructional outcomes and lack criteria by which student performance will be assessed.
-The teacher has no plan to incorporate formative assessment in the lesson or unit.
-Assessment procedures are partially congruent with instructional outcomes.
+Congruence with instructional outcomes Criteria and standards Design of formative assessments Use for planning outcomes and lack criteria by which student performance will be assessed.
+The teacher has no plan to incorporate formative assessment in the lesson or unit. outcomes.
 Assessment criteria and standards have been developed, but they are not clear.
-The teacher's approach to using formative assessment is rudimentary, including only some of the instructional outcomes.
-All the instructional outcomes may be assessed by the proposed assessment plan; assessment methodologies may have been adapted for groups of students.
+The teacher's approach to using formative assessment is rudimentary, including only some of the instructional outcomes. assessment plan; assessment plan; assessment methodologies may have been adapted for groups of students.
 Assessment criteria and standards are clear.
-The teacher has a well-developed strategy for using formative assessment and has designed particular approaches to be used.
-All the instructional outcomes may be assessed by the proposed assessment plan, with clear criteria for assessing student work.
+The teacher has a well- developed strategy for using formative assessment and has designed particular approaches to be used. assessment plan, with clear criteria for assessing student work.
 The plan contains evidence of student contribution to its development.
 Assessment methodologies have been adapted for individual students as the need has arisen.
-The approach to using formative assessment is well designed and includes student as well as teacher use of the assessment
+The approach to using formative assessment is well designed and includes student as

+well as teacher use

+of the assessment

 information.

-Don nain 1 Documentati on An ormation
+Dor nain 1 Documentati on

 Click here to enter text.

 Domain 1 Strengths

-lick here to enter text
+Click here to enter text.
 Domain 1 Areas of Growth

+- -

-Click here to enter text.
+C lick here to enter text ٠